 Ever since her first hit in 2009, there's never been a dull moment with Lady Gaga around – every song and every image change is something of an event.

-5: Born This Way
+6: Born This Way

 Don’t call it a comeback, but it kinda was.
 As Gaga prepared to release her second full album of new material in 2011, the world waited with bated breath.
 Could she live up to the hype of her early hits?
 After two massive tours – The Fame Ball and The Monster Ball – would Gaga still have the energy to pull off another dazzling album campaign?
 In short: yes.

 If you’re going to do a collaboration, this is probably the best way to do it.
 In 2010, Gaga teamed up with Queen B for a raucous girls’ night out in a ‘clerb’, sipping some ‘berb’ and definitely not answering their phones, thank you very much.
 The epic video was a sequel to Paparazzi, with Gaga being banged up for putting something nasty in her boyfriend’s tea.
 Luckily, Beyoncé was on hand to spring her out of jail, and the two went on a further rampage, causing no end of headaches for the environmental health department of their local council.
 It got to Number 1, with 982,000 chart sales to date.

 4: Just Dance

 Here’s where it all began.
 Who knew as this debut single raced to Number 1 we were witnessing the start of something really big?
 Before the meat dress, arriving at awards ceremonies in an egg, and starring in horror shows, there was Just Dance – a slice of perfect pop and the ideal way to introduce the world to a true pop phenomenon, becoming the third biggest seller of 2009.

 3: Bad Romance

 1: Poker Face